BloomTech-Labs/reach-lms-fe-a/src/components/common/RestEntity/README.md

 );
 ```

 That's where the `RestEntity.Singleton` sub-component comes in.
 The most important prop that `Singleton` receives is the `props.component`.
-The value assigned to this prop can look two different ways:
+The value assigned to this prop should be a React Component (which is acting as a callback component).
+This can look two different ways:

-- A "callback Component"
+- An anonymous, unnamed component passed in as a callback
-- A straight up Component
+- A named Component passed in as a callback

-If you opt for the "callback Component", this is what it would look like in this example:
+If you opt for the , this is what it would look like in this example:

 ```javascript
 (